Samyak-Bumb/Samyak-Bumb-Theme/README.md

 ---
 ## Thanks ❤️

-- Inspiration - Eva, JellyFish, LaserWave, Dracula, SynthWave '84 & Winter is Coming
+- Inspiration - Eva, JellyFish, Dracula, SynthWave '84 & Winter is Coming
 ---
 ## Issues

-Submit the [**issues**](https://github.com/Samyak-Bumb/Samyak-Bumb-Theme/issues/new/choose) if you find any "Wrong Color" or "Have any Suggestions"
+Submit your [**issues**](https://github.com/Samyak-Bumb/Samyak-Bumb-Theme/issues/new/choose) if you find any Wrong Color or Have any "Suggestions"

 ![Star](https://raw.githubusercontent.com/Samyak-Bumb/xyz/Samyak/new_ico/star.png "5 Stars")